KIRAMEKI

 Why Does the Country-of-Origin Matter?

 Language ability.
 The accepted wisdom of translation professionals and informed translation consumers is that a translator should translate into their native language.
-Almost no translators in China can claim either Japanese (the source language) or English (the target language) as their native language, and yet they do Japanese-to-English translation at the behest of US brokers.
+Almost no translators in China can claim either Japanese (the source language for discovery documents) or English (the target language) as their native language, and yet they do Japanese-to-English translation at the behest of US brokers.
 Like machine translation systems, these translators have neither the source language nor the target language as their native language.
 Essentially, these translators are competing with machine translation systems and are producing translations that are no better in many cases and often worse.

 The fallacy of similarity between Chinese and Japanese.
 The notion that a similarity between Japanese and Chinese makes the task of Japanese-to-English translation easy for Chinese translators is simply wrong.
 To be sure, the writing systems have similarities that can be superficially sensed by people ignorant of both languages, but so do the writing systems of many mutually unintelligible languages in Europe and elsewhere.
 The languages themselves, however, are not related; Japanese and Chinese belong to two distinctly different language groups.